ebmoon/oopsla23-artifact/README.md

  for 35/35 benchmark problems, and guarantee 34/35 are best L-conjunction.

 2. Quantitative analysis Part 2: Soundness
-    * Dafny successfully verified that 33/35 L-conjunctions synthesized by spyro[sketch] on non-SyGuS benchmarks.
+    * Dafny successfully verified that 33/35 L-conjunctions synthesized by spyro[Sketch] on non-SyGuS benchmarks.

 3. The Algorithm 1 with line 12 is faster than the Algorithm 1 without line 12.